 - Urinary Kidney GI: This is a measurement of the agency’s patient volume for urinary, kidney and gastro-intestinal issues.

 - Rank Type: This designates the source of the decile rankings represented in the respective tab.
 Options include county, state, and national.
 The most common designation will be county.
-However, if Health Market Science doesn’t have the data at that level, another level will be used.
+However, if the data is not available at that level, another level will be used.

 - Readmit Rate: This is the measurements of the agency’s patients who are non-elective, repeat admissions within 30 days of discharge.